chikamichi/typometer/README.md

 ## TODO

-* [app] Accuracy is rather useless as of now as it always ends up being 100%, it should be splitted in two:
-  * actual instant accuracy, which means the derivative over a range (time or number of chars?)
-  * averaged accuracy, ie. cumulative error rate
 * [app] WPM record to allow the user to compete against a ghost on next run
 * [app] better ghost behaviour would be to replicate typing rythm entirely
 * [app] fix `tabindex` or similar to allow keyboard-centric UX